Coors Field: Construction

 Coors Field was the first new stadium added in a six-year period in which Denver's sports venues were upgraded, along with Ball Arena (originally Pepsi Center) and Empower Field at Mile High (originally Invesco Field).
 It was also the first baseball-only park in the National League since Dodger Stadium was built in 1962.

 As with the other new venues, Coors Field was constructed with transportation access in mind.
 It sits near Interstate 25 and has direct access to the 20th Street and Park Avenue exits.
 Nearby Union Station also provides light rail and commuter rail access, as well as local and regional bus lines.

 Coors Field was originally planned to be somewhat smaller, seating only 43,800.
 However, after the Rockies drew almost 4.5 million people in their first season at Mile High Stadium – the most in baseball history – the plans were altered during construction, and new seats in the right field upper deck were added.

 The center field bleacher section is named "The Rockpile".
 During the 1993 and 1994 seasons when the team played at Mile High Stadium, which was a hybrid football/baseball venue, the Rockpile was located next to the south stands, which were in dead center field and very distant from home plate.
 The same design was incorporated into Coors Field, and is located in deep center field up high.
 The original Rockpile seats cost a dollar each.

 During construction, workers discovered a number of dinosaur fossils throughout the grounds.
 Rumors circulated that these fossils included a 7 ft 1000 lb triceratops skull.
-In reality, the fossil fragments discovered were quite small, and are now housed at the Museum of Science and Nature.
+In reality, the fossil fragments discovered were quite small, and are now housed at the Denver Museum of Nature and Science.
 Because of these discoveries, "Jurassic Park" was one of the first names to be considered for the stadium.
 This later led to the selection of a triceratops as the Rockies' mascot, Dinger.

 In 1991, Coors Brewing purchased naming rights "in perpetuity" to the stadium as part of their $30 million investment in the Rockies.
 A 2017 lease agreement that Rockies club ownership signed with the stadium district ensured that the name would remain at least through 2047.